learning-zone/javascript-basics/README.md

 #### Q. ***What do you understand by ViewState and SessionState?***

 **a.)
 Session State**: contains information that is pertaining to a specific session (by a particular client/browser/machine) with the server.
-It's a way to track what the user is doing on the site.. across multiple pages...amid the statelessness of the Web. e.g. the contents of a particular user's shopping cart is session data.
+It is a way to track what the user is doing on the site.. across multiple pages...amid the statelessness of the Web. e.g. the contents of a particular user's shopping cart is session data.
 Cookies can be used for session state.

 * Maintained at session level.
 * Session state value availability is in all pages available in a user session.